A fresh look at nonsmooth Levenberg--Marquardt methods with applications to bilevel optimization: Applications in optimistic bilevel optimization

 Now, making use of \eqref{eq:KKT_obpp_ll} yields \eqref{eq:KKT_obpp_xy}.
 Finally, it remains to show that \eqref{eq:opt_val_complementarity} reduces to \eqref{eq:KKT_obpp_lambda}.
 This, however, is obvious as $f(\bar x,\bar y)=\varphi(\bar x)$ holds due to $\bar y\in S(\bar x)$. \end{proof}

-\begin{remark} \leavevmode \begin{enumerate} \item Note that assumption~\ref{item:ass_full_convexity} in \cref{lem:CQ_for_stationarity_in_bilevel_programming} can be replaced by so-called inner semicontinuity of the lower level optimal solution mapping $S$ from \eqref{eq:solution_map} at $(\bar x, \bar y)$ as this, together with LMFCQ, still yields validity of the estimate \eqref{eq:upper_estimate_subdifferential} although $\varphi$ is likely to be not convex in this situation, see e.g.\ \cite[Corollary~5.3, Theorem~6.1]{MordukhovichNamPhan2012}. \item We note that assumption~\ref{item:ass_calmness} is potentially weaker than the standard conditions used in the literature which combine a so-called partial calmness condition, see \cite{YeZhu1995}, with MFCQ-type conditions with respect to the upper- and lower level inequality constraints. \item In case where the functions $f$ and $g$ are affine in $(x,y)$, the associated lower level value function $\varphi$ is piecewise affine.
+\begin{remark} \leavevmode \begin{enumerate} \item Note that assumption~\ref{item:ass_full_convexity} in \cref{lem:CQ_for_stationarity_in_bilevel_programming} can be replaced by so-called inner semicontinuity of the lower-level optimal solution mapping $S$ from \eqref{eq:solution_map} at $(\bar x, \bar y)$ as this, together with LMFCQ, still yields validity of the estimate \eqref{eq:upper_estimate_subdifferential} although $\varphi$ is likely to be not convex in this situation, see e.g.\ \cite[Corollary~5.3, Theorem~6.1]{MordukhovichNamPhan2012}. \item We note that assumption~\ref{item:ass_calmness} is potentially weaker than the standard conditions used in the literature which combine a so-called partial calmness condition, see \cite{YeZhu1995}, with MFCQ-type conditions with respect to the upper- and lower-level inequality constraints.
+On the one hand, we admit that a calmness-type assumption on the constraint including the lower-level value function are comparatively restrictive, see e.g.\ \cite{HenrionSurowiec2011,KeYaoYeZhang2022,MehlitzMinchenkoZemkoho2020} for discussions, so that \eqref{eq:KKT_obpp} can be seen as a reliable necessary optimality condition for \eqref{initialbilev} in selected situations only.
+On the other hand, from a numerical perspective, the computational solution of the system \eqref{eq:KKT_obpp} turned out to be surprisingly effective in order to determine minimizers of optimistic bilevel optimization, see e.g.\ \cite{FliegeTinZemkoho2021,TinZemkoho2021,ZemkohoZhou2021}, and this observation covers situations where the assumptions of \cref{lem:CQ_for_stationarity_in_bilevel_programming} are not necessarily satisfied. \item In the case where the functions $f$ and $g$ are affine in $(x,y)$, the associated lower-level value function $\varphi$ is piecewise affine.
 Hence, whenever $G$ is affine as well, the set-valued mapping $\Phi$ from assumption~\ref{item:ass_calmness} is so-called polyhedral, i.e., its graph is the union of finitely many convex polyhedral sets.
 It is well known that such mappings are inherently calm at all points of their graph, see \cite[Proposition~1]{Robinson1981}.
-Thus, assumptions~\ref{item:ass_full_convexity},~\ref{item:ass_LMFCQ}, and~\ref{item:ass_calmness} are satisfied in this situation. \end{enumerate} \end{remark}
+Thus, assumptions~\ref{item:ass_full_convexity},~\ref{item:ass_LMFCQ}, and~\ref{item:ass_calmness} are satisfied in this situation. \item A second standard approach to optimality conditions for bilevel optimization problems is based on its so-called Karush--Kuhn--Tucker reformulation, but as shown in \cite{ZemkohoZhou2021}, both approaches are, in general, completely different when comparing the resulting optimality conditions and associated constraint qualifications.
+Optimality conditions which are based on the reformulation \eqref{initialvalfuncform0} merely discriminate from each other due to different upper estimates for the subdifferential of the optimal value function and the associated constraint qualifications which ensure their validity.
+For a detailed comparison, we refer the interested reader to \cite{DempeDuttaMordukhovich2007,DempeMordukhovichZemkoho2014,DempeZemkoho2011}. \end{enumerate} \end{remark}